johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 like a big deal; it's one of those strange things that doesn't seem to add much when you turn it on, but you'll notice its absence when you *remove* it after you've become accustomed to it.
-It might even seem a bit pointless first, but trust me, just set it up, live with it for a while, and _then_ turn it off---chances are you'll really miss it!
+It might even seem a bit pointless at first, but trust me, just set it up, live with it for a while, and _then_ turn it off---chances are you'll really miss it!

 {{< figure name="img/slot-mask.jpg" nameSmall="img/slot-mask-small.jpg" captionAlign="center"